Flyer: Introducing ARDC

 We don’t charge for our services.
-We exist solely on the generosity of contributors.

 We’re not an Internet service provider.
 We don’t supply network services nor connectivity to the Internet; those are up to each client to arrange for themselves.
 Typically folks connect via another ham or contract with an established ISP such as a cable company or DSL provider.

 We don’t sell addresses; you might consider an AMPRNet allocation to be in the nature of an extended loan of IP space, which is, of course, subject to our Terms of Service.